IMTtugraz/PyQMRI/paper.md

 # Statement of need

-'PyQMRI' aims at reducing the required reconstruction time by means of a highly parallelized PyOpenCL [@Klockner2012a] implementation of a state-of-the-art fitting algorithm while maintaining the easy-to-use properties of a Python package.
+`PyQMRI` aims at reducing the required reconstruction time by means of a highly parallelized PyOpenCL [@Klockner2012a] implementation of a state-of-the-art fitting algorithm while maintaining the easy-to-use properties of a Python package.
 In addition to fitting small data (e.g. 2D slices) completely on the GPU an efficient